nilearn/nilearn/doc/maintenance.rst

 - https://pkgs.org/search/?q=texlive-latex-base
 - https://pkgs.org/search/?q=texlive-latex-extra

 We now need to update the documentation.
-Make sure to change ``x.y.z`` to the current release version:
+To do this you can trigger the GitHub Action ``Build release docs`` (preferred) or run it locally:

 .. code-block:: bash

     cd doc
-    make install VERSIONTAG=x.y.z
+    make install

 This will build the documentation (beware, this is time consuming...)